hrojas2021/portainers-spark/README.md

 The project has a Makefile that allows you to do the following actions:

-1. In **library** run the command `make go-init` to install all the dependencies
+1. Run the command `make init` to install all the dependencies for **client** and **library**
-2. In **client** run the command `make go-init` to install all the dependencies
+2. Then, run `make run` to start the server

     a.
-Then, run `make run` to start the server

-    b.
 Once the server started, in a Postman or browser client, send a request like:
     `localhost:10000/validate/{setup}` where **{setup}** is the configuration that wants to be validated.

 Example: `localhost:10000/validate/[{()}{[()()]}{[()]}]`

 ## Test

-In library run the command `make test`
+Run the command `make test`

     go test -v -cover
     === RUN   TestValidateSetup